beverleyy/gradcafe_analysis/README.md

 This is an attempt at analyzing gradcafe data looking back and trying to make predictions on how the F23 cycle will turn out.

 This code was forked from [jjdelvalle's gradcafe analysis app](https://github.com/jjdelvalle/gradcafe_analysis) but due to gradcafe entirely revamping their results page, I rewrote the parser and parts of the notebook and scraper to be more compatible with it.
+Also, the GRE is all but obsolete in 2023, so I removed the GRE statistics analysis to boycott ETS and their extortionate fees.

 ## Usage